-This tomato poached fish recipe with crispy shallots will quickly become your favorite fish recipe!
-Served on a bed of brothy couscous.
+This tomato poached fish recipe with chili oil and herbs will quickly become your favorite fish recipe!
+For the ultimate experience, serve it on a bed of brothy couscous.

 I recently discovered Alison Roman and have become obsessed with her recipes.
 First I made her famous Stew recipe.
 And then I made it again that same week because it was so good.